limex/TrackTrivia/README.md

 ## Settings

-#FIXIT

 Show/hide Sites:

 1. Right click the note icon,
-1. Select "Options"
+2. Select "Options"
-1. It might take some seconds for the popup to apear.
+3. It might take some seconds for the popup to apear.
 Collecting all the data takes some time.
-1. Check/uncheck each map to show/hide it.
+4. Check/uncheck each Site to show/hide it.

 ## ToDo